KristalTeam/TasqueManager/README.md

 - `/ping` - Basic status check command to verify the bot is online.
 - `/tag [name]` - Sends a predefined message associated with the given tag name. **Tags are static and can only be added or modified in the source.**

+### Moderator commands

+- `/timeout [user] [duration] [reason]` - Times out a user for the specified duration with an optional reason.
+The user will be notified via DM.

 ### Owner-only commands

 - `/register` - Registers the bot's commands globally.
 The bot does not contain any guild-specific commands.

+---

+## Context Menu Commands

+- `Timeout (User)` - Times out a user for a specified duration with an optional reason.
+The user will be notified via DM.
+- `Timeout (Message)` - Times out the author of a specific message for a specified duration with an optional reason.
+The user will be notified via DM, and the offending message will be included in the notification.

+---

 ## Tags